Gichin Funakoshi: Illness and death

 Funakoshi developed osteoarthritis in 1948, and died on April 26, 1957.

+Cause of death is colon cancer.

 Legacy

 Funakoshi published several books on karate including his autobiography, Karate-Do: My Way of Life.
 His legacy, however, rests in a document containing his philosophies of karate training now referred to as the niju kun, or "twenty principles".
 These rules are the premise of training for all Shotokan practitioners and are published in a work titled The Twenty Guiding Principles of Karate.
 Within this book, Funakoshi lays out 20 rules by which students of karate are urged to abide in an effort to "become better human beings".
 Funakoshi's Karate-Do Kyohan "The Master Text" remains his most detailed publication, containing sections on history, basics, kata, and kumite.
 The famous Shotokan Tiger by Hoan adorns the hardback cover.

+Although Funakoshi wrote that there are no contests in Karate, his students of the Japan Karate Association pushed towards standardization and competition, leading to the first All Japan Karate Championships to be held in 1957, the same year of Funakoshi's death.
+Today, the JKA World Championships are named after the late master, now known as the Funakoshi Gichin Cup.

 Memorial

 A memorial to Gichin Funakoshi was erected by the Shotokai at Engaku-ji, a temple in Kamakura, on December 1, 1968.
-Designed by Kenji Ogata the monument features calligraphy by Funakoshi and Sōgen Asahina (1891–1979), chief priest of the temple which reads Karate ni sente nashi (There is no first attack in karate), the second of Funakoshi's Twenty Precepts.
+Designed by Kenji Ogata the monument features calligraphy by Funakoshi and Sōgen Asahina (1891–1979), chief priest of the temple which reads Karate ni sente nashi (There is no first move in karate), the second of Funakoshi's Twenty Precepts.
 To the right of Funakoshi's precept is a copy of the poem he wrote on his way to Japan in 1922.

 A second stone features an inscription by Nobuhide Ohama and reads: